jedie/DragonPy/README.md

 │ --help      Show this message and exit.                                                          │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ───────────────────────────────────────────────────────────────────────────────────────╮
 │ download-roms       Download/Test only ROM files                                                 │
-│ editor                     Run only the BASIC editor                                             │ │ gui                        Start the DragonPy tkinter starter GUI                                │ │ log-list                   List all exiting loggers and exit.                                    │ │ run                        Run a machine emulation                                               │ │ version                    Print version and exit                                                │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────╯
+│ editor              Run only the BASIC editor                                                    │ │ gui                 <<< **start this** - Start the DragonPy tkinter starter GUI                  │ │ log-list            List all exiting loggers and exit.                                           │ │ run                 Run a machine emulation                                                      │ │ version             Print version and exit                                                       │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```
 [comment]: <> (✂✂✂ auto generated main help end ✂✂✂)